Switching to eight stud wide cars is giving

-Aside from the change to eight stud wide cars, what else is new for Speed Champions in 2020?
+Aside from the change to eight stud wide cars, what else is new for

 If you look at 2019, that was the first year we included new brands, Dodge, which was very well received.
 And Mini has been very well received.
 That was following 2018 where it was the same three brands we had used several times; Ferrari, Ford, Porsche.
 We really wanted to every year have new partners and every year have new types of race vehicles – without leaving out specific ones like supercars, our bread and butter.

 This year again, we have added new types of racing, we have never done drifting before, we have never worked with Nissan before.
 We are returning to Audi which we haven’t done since 2016.

 Lamborghini, whether it is a GT or an SUV, that is something people online have been asking for since the beginning of